ForceoftheCyber/CyberBook/README.md

 For further details on live-coding, see [the Teachbooks manual](https://teachbooks.io/manual/features/live_code.html).

 ### Self-Assessment Quizzes
 Create interactive quizzes with the `ipyquizjb` toolkit, rendered via IPyWidgets.
-See [ipyquizjb](https://github.com/ForceoftheCyber/ipyquiz) for more details.
+See [ipyquizjb](https://github.com/ForceoftheCyber/ipyquiz) for more details on usage.

 ### Dynamic simulations
 Add dynamic simulations with `ipysim`, allowing readers to adjust parameters of the simulation and receive feedback through animations, rendered via IPyWidgets.
+See [ipysim](https://github.com/ForceoftheCyber/ipysim) for more details on usage.

-For more details towards expanding upon this book, please refer to [Teachbooks manual](https://teachbooks.io/manual/intro.html).
-See `ipysim` for more details.
+For more details towards expanding upon this book, please refer to the [TeachBooks manual](https://teachbooks.io/manual/intro.html).

 ## Building instructions